 After you’ve finished cleaning the spot, dispose of all the leftovers.
 Empty the vacuum and take the trash out.
 The odors can quickly spread throughout your home.

-Depending on how you feel, use old rags or cloths you don’t need.
+Depending on how you feel, use old rags or clothes you don’t need.
 This way, you can just throw them in the trash once finished.

 4. Clean the Air